 I remember Lim Ju-Hwan (Choi Ji-Tae) from his role as a doctor in The Snow Queen and as a police officer in Oh My Ghostess.
 I was shocked to find out he’s 34 years old.
 The man has one of those never-grow-old faces.
 He’ll probably be able to play a teenage role ten years from now.

 This isn’t the first time Lim Ju-Eun (Yoon Jung-Eun) and Kim Woo-Bin have worked together.
 Three years ago, on The Heirs, they played the second female and second male lead, or what could be referred to as “the jilted lovers”.
-I’m not a huge fan of Ju-Eun’s but in both dramas I think she plays the part of a spoiled-rotten brat very well.
+I’m not a huge fan of Ju-Eun but in both dramas, I think she plays the part of a spoiled-rotten brat very well.

 I love Ji Sung and enjoyed watching Entertainer in July.
-It scored 9.8 (in my rating system) because it’s an all around great show.
-Then came Doctors staring Kim Rae Won and Park Shin-Hye.
+It scored 9.8 (in my rating system) because it’s an all-around great show.
+Then came Doctors starring Kim Rae Won and Park Shin-Hye.
 That drama received a 9.5 because it’s simply quality entertainment.
 All three of those people are on my favorites lists so maybe Entertainer and Doctors had a bit more potential for me liking them.
 I trust myself more in reviewing Kdramas because I gave Uncontrollably Fond a perfect score.
-You see, it doesn’t have any of my favorite stars and I like it better than the shows my favorite people are in.
-That tells me my judgement is fair.
+You see, it doesn’t have any of my favorite stars but I liked it better than the shows my favorite people are in.
+That tells me my judgment is fair.
 Also, I decided to add Uncontrollably Fond to my “favorite dramas” list but that meant taking something off so, with careful consideration I removed I Need Romance 3 to make room for it.

 The scenery is wonderful.
 Picturesque ocean views and Joon-Young’s amazingly-gorgeous celebrity home, that borders a lake, stand out as spectacular.
 Most of the drama takes place during brisk-weather months (not summer) but I never got the feeling the scenery was blah.
 The whole show is quite pretty.